ayodeko/PriceQueryAPI/AmegaPriceQueryAPI/README.md

 ## Project Specifications

 - **.NET Version**: .NET 8
-- **Primary Functionality**: Querying FX and Crypto prices from WebSocket Server and expose the prices to clients through WebSockets and REST APIs.
 - **Core Features**:
   - Real-time price updates via WebSocket
   - REST API for fetching instruments and prices